VolodymyrTymets/graph-ql-app/client/README.md

 controls when updated content ends up being shown to users.
-In order to guard against [race conditions with lazy-loaded content](https://github.com/facebook/create-react-app/issues/3613#issuecomment-353467430), the default behavior is to conservatively keep the updated service worker in the "[waiting](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle#waiting)" state.
+In order to guard against [race conditions with lazy-loaded content](https://github.com/facebook/create-react-app/issues/3613#issuecomment-353467430), the default behavior is to conservatively keep the updated service worker in the "[waiting](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle#waiting)" defaultState.
 This means that users will end up seeing older content until they close (reloading is not enough) their existing, open tabs.
 See [this blog post](https://jeffy.info/2018/10/10/sw-in-c-r-a.html) for more details about this behavior.